 Size: 63′ high z 126" wide x 12′ deep Compositions: Steel, dye sublimated aluminum.

 I’ve been building things my whole life.
 Always encouraged to repair rather than replace, I became mechanically inclined at a young age.
 I have always gravitated towards shape, sound and movement.

 I was first drawn to metal by my grandfather, the pipe-fitter.
 Intrigued by his metal finesse, and surrounded by his many projects, I was lured in.
 Staring at the fire and witnessing the magic as the molten metal danced around him has indelibly burnt itself into me.

-Inspired by his grandfather, Mudgett was drawn to steel and spent years as a pipe fitter learning the craft.
-He was fascinated by the ease at which large pieces of metal could be formed into limitless objects, and metal soon became an affliction.
-Metal fabrication gave him a firm grasp of steel, yet he found the conventional uses littered with boundaries.
-The fusion of art and steel was calling to him.
+Following in his footsteps, I was fortunate to serve my apprenticeship in a large pipe fabrication shop and spent years as a pipe-fitter.
+The ease at which large pieces of metal could be formed into limitless objects fascinated me, and the metal soon became an affliction.
+These years of metal fabrication gave me a firm grasp of steel.
+I unfortunately found the conventional uses littered with boundaries.

 Urged to apply my metalworking skills to art, I produced my first sculpture.
 This new found form of expression was exhilarating.
 I had stumbled onto the creative freedom that I was searching for.
 Having now spent the better part of my life working with steel, I am incurably hooked.
 Its strength and versatility afford me the liberty to take a piece in any direction.